 After putting your meat or vegetable toppings, it helps to have an additional layer of cheese.

-Some good choices for finishing cheese include parmesan and pecorino.
+Some good choices for finishing cheese include parmesan, goat cheese and pecorino.

-Lightly coat the pizza with grated cheese, and then proceed to the next step.
+Lightly coat the pizza with grated parmesan cheese, then proceed to the next step.

 6- Add a Garnish

-When you are satisfied with the other toppings, you can add some garnish to finish the pizza.
+When satisfied with the other toppings, you can add some garnish to finish the pizza.

 Most people put basil, mint leaves, and other leafy greens.

-Go for garnish that will complement your pizza’s toppings without changing the taste too much.
+Go for a garnish that complements your pizza’s toppings without changing the taste.

 Pro Tip

 Do not load the center of the pizza with toppings.
-The ingredients should be spread evenly over the pizza to ensure the proper portion of toppings on every slice.
+The ingredients should be spread evenly over the entire pie to ensure the proper portion of toppings on every slice.

-The most significant benefit of this pizza order is the ensured texture and flavor.
+The most significant benefit of this order of pizza ingredients is the ensured texture and flavor.
 You improve the taste of the toppings by prioritizing some ingredients first.

 This order also makes for a presentable pizza.
 The toppings coming in last will make it more pleasing to the eye.